 Love & Unity

-The implications of this is that this statement is inclusive.
+The implication of this is that this statement is inclusive.
 We may frequently name race, class, and gender, but wherever the image of God in people is marred by bias, 21st Century Church has a place in speaking out and acting against it.
 We don’t consider these issues “political.”
 To learn more about the Love & Unity Project at 21st Century Church or partner with the Love & Unity Project, visit the website.